Valyria-Studios/ellis_app/App/HMIS/HMISINTEGRATION.md

 An example template made from the information I know is the other file in this folder called _HMISTemplate.json_.
 This takes what is shown in the [Data Dictionary](https://files.hudexchange.info/resources/documents/HMIS-Data-Dictionary-2024.pdf "2024 Data Dictionary") and displays them as a json file.
 That file is only a template for PDDEs and UDEs, nothing program related is within that file.

+Program related templates are within the *Federal Partner Program Data* and *Program Specific Data* folders.
+Each of those folders contain templates that breakdown the data elements that relate to programs.
+These files contain only the **required** data elements for those programs.
+There are additional elements that are needed for programs, such as the common program elements and the referral information.

 ---

 ### How do we store data in a project?